edgamat/edgamat.github.io/_posts/2019-08-27-Dependency-Injection-In-ASPNET-Core.md

 To configure the DI Container in an ASP.NET Core application, the framework provides a series of extension methods you can use within the `ConfigureServices` routine of the `Startup` class.

-Here is a simple example of how to configure the DI Container.
+Here is an example of how to configure the DI Container.
 You have an interface and a concrete implementation of the interface you want to inject into controllers at run-time:

 ```csharp